edeno/edeno/teaching.md

 Co-organizer of Summer Undergraduate Training Program for NSF funded Science of Learning Center CELEST

 + The program provided research and training experience for under-represented groups in neuroscience.
 It included professional development seminars covering various issues, including on how graduate training is funded, what a successful graduate application looks like, how implicit bias can influence careers, how to organize scientific presentations, how to write effective papers, and other topics.
-I helped organize the professional development seminars, led programming tutorials, and led laboratory tours.
+I helped organize the professional development seminars, led programming tutorials, and led laboratory tours for two summers.

 Teaching Fellow for CN540 - Neural and Computational Models of Adaptive Movement Planning and Control.